mabrams25/Instacart-Basket-Analysis/README.md

 * Generate visualizations to communicate insights to stakeholders
 * Organize Python scripts with headings and decriptive comments

-# Files
+# Folders

 Here is the structure of the repository:
 ```
 Analysis            # Folder contains all the visualizations made from scripts
 Project Management  # Folder contains all the documentations related to the project
-Scripts               # Scripts include importing/combining/exporting csv files, data wrangling, deriving new variables, aggregating values, and visualizations
+Scripts             # Folder contains scripts: importing/combining/exporting csv files, data wrangling, deriving new variables, aggregating values, visualizations
 Send to Client      # Folder contains the latest versions of any results produced
 ```